Romania’s bear population has grown and needs to be reduced “by human intervention,” the environment minister said.

 Romania banned bear hunting in 2016, a move praise by environmental groups and animal rights activists.
 The brown bear is an endangered species.

-Bears sometimes descend onto farms, villages and towns in search of food, including from rubbish bins, or be fed by tourists.
+Bears sometimes descend onto farms, villages and towns in search of food, including from rubbish bins, or to be fed by tourists.

 The legal procedure for compensation involves a local investigation and must be done before a bear has had time to eat the remains of the cattle.